 Mud in open yards is extremely detrimental to cattle performance and efficiency.
 Unfortunately, mud is a common occurrence whenever we have greater than normal snowfall or if we go into winter with saturated soil conditions.

 If we haven’t had the chance to move or at least pile up snow or ice on the pen surface, we often have a window of opportunity to do so now as long as it still gets below freezing at night.
 Scraping pens also reduces the places for surface water to collect and slow down the drying process.
-These steps are can be easier said than done, especially if the ground is too soft, but anything we can do now will reduce problems later.
+These steps can be easier said than done, especially if the ground is too soft, but anything we can do now will reduce problems later.

 Removing any drainage impediments also would be a useful step.
 Sometimes soil or manure will build up along fences or drainage ways and unnecessarily block water flow.
 Moving that material now, if possible, will allow surface drainage water to move off the pen surface more quickly.